- Search The Registry

 *Eleanor Roosevelt was born on this date in 1884.
 She was a white-American diplomat, First Lady, writer, humanitarian, and activist.

 Born in New York City, Anna Eleanor Roosevelt was the niece of Theodore Roosevelt, America’s 16th president.
 She was a shy child and experienced tremendous loss at a young age: Her mother died in 1892, and her father died two years later when she was just ten.
-Roosevelt was sent to school in England when she was a teenager, an experience that helped draw her personality out.
+Roosevelt was sent to school in England as a teenager, an experience that helped draw her personality out.